 On June 18, 2008, the Company announced it had reached an agreement with Global (now, Lumina Copper Corp. ("Lumina")) to amend the terms of the San Jorge Agreement (as defined below) for the acquisition from Global of the San Jorge Property.
-See "Mineral Properties - San Jorge Property".
+Please see "Mineral Properties-Argentina Property-San Jorge Property".

 On October 20, 2008, the Company announced that an environmental impact study ("EIS") for its San Jorge Property had been formally accepted to enter the evaluation process by the Secretary of the Environment of the Mendoza Government.
-The EIS will be evaluated over several months by a number of Mendoza Government departments and their advisors, and the public will be given the opportunity to review and comment on the proposed development of the San Jorge Property.